woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/0/0f/1665_Girl_with_a_Pearl_Earring.jpg">

-### _Korea
+### _Korea_
 King Sejong’s reign (r.
 1418-1450) led to an even further development of Korean pharmacopeias by creating “materia medica for offering to the king,” which led to the development of the herbal drug market and promoted local botanicals.
-In the end, Korean medicinal education came to a halt as Ming China started to release a lot of medical material.King Seongjong (r.
+In the end, Korean medicinal education came to a halt as Ming China started to release a lot of medical material.
+King Seongjong (r.
 1469-1494) in Korea, used state projects to promote local botanicals that had begun to decline.
 His interest in Daoism and Neo-Confucian led to an even greater decline of local Korean medicine, and once again relied on traditional Chinese medicine because it followed Neo-Confucian ideals.

 <param ve-image
        label="Girl with a Pearl Earring"